TheLinuxEXP/TheLinuxEXP.github.io/_posts/2020-08-20-Ubuntu-hate.md

 I can understand that, since no one really wants ads in their software, but the goal here was monetization.
 Ubuntu is backed by Canonical, a company that, at the time, depended largely on Mark Shuttleworth for revenue.
 If that company wanted to keep existing for a bit longer, they needed to earn some money.
 This is probably not the happiest move they've made, but since this has been removed entirely from the current versions of the distro, I don't think people should hold that against them anymore.

 Then there's the data collection.
 Ubuntu asks their users if they want to DISABLE the data collection after install, meaning that it's turned on by default.
-THis created outrage in the Linux community, arguing that Ubuntu had become spyware.
+This created outrage in the Linux community, arguing that Ubuntu had become spyware.
 Now, this is complete nonsense.

 <figure markdown="1">